vikassri/vikassri.github.io/_posts/2020-07-24-nifi-rdbms-to-hbase.md

 ```

 Another Processor is `Generate TableFetch`, This we help in fetching the details of table passed from `ListDatabase Tables` processor.
 You can see `Table Name` parameter which is coming from previous processor as well.
 Parameters which we need to set are below
 - ${db.table.name} (table name coming from previous processor)
 - ${max_value_column} (you can provide max column value like id or something)

 ![fetchtable](../../resource/nifi/fetch_table.jpg)

-Next Processor is `Extract Text`, It helps in extracting the text from the `Generate TableFetch` flow files and convert them into attributes.
+Next Processor is `Extract Text`, It helps in extracting the text from `Generate TableFetch` flow files and convert them into attributes.
 You need to add a `Property` with below values

 | Name | value |
 | ---: | :---- |